 The film depicts accurately, at least in my opinion, how a guy like Clyde would have been dressing.
 Much like the real Clyde, Beatty’s character likes to be dressed up whenever possible – especially in public – but has a limited clothing selection due to constantly being on the run.
 He has a core outfit and several variants that switch up various parts of his wardrobe.

-- Dark blue pinstripe suit (with dark blue silk lining), consisting of:
+- Navy blue pinstripe suit (with navy silk lining), consisting of:

 - Double-breasted 6-on-2-button suit jacket with moderately slim peak lapels, welted breast pocket, straight flapped hip pockets, 3-button cuffs, and ventless back